 The rule of thumb that women often use to determine when they are in active labor is called the 3-1-1 rule.
-This rule means that contractions are happening every 3 minutes, each lasts a full minute, and they have been going on for an hour.
+This rule means that contractions are happening every three minutes, each lasts a full minute, and they have been going on for an hour.
 At that point, call your hospital or provider and they can talk you through next steps.

 You might think arriving at the hospital too late is the only thing you should try to avoid, but arriving too early should be avoided, too.
 The earlier you go to the hospital, the more likely you are to receive interventions that you may not need (or want).
 For example, studies suggest that women who come to the hospital too early are more likely to deliver via C-section.

 Take a moment to organize your birth plan by talking to your peers, consulting your healthcare provider, and reading about what to expect on the day of delivery.
 This will hopefully help alleviate some of the nerves, and bring comfort and guidance, making the big day feel less overwhelming.